 109 Webster Street, Lake Wendouree VIC 3350 tel.
-03 5332 2969 www.ballaratosm.com.au
+03 5332 2969 www.ballaratosm.com.au activity will disrupt the stitches.

 Do I need to go to inpatient rehabilitation?

 The majority of people DO NOT need inpatient rehabilitation.
 We have found that even people over 80 years old are right by 4 days to go directly home - if there will be someone with them.
 We use a system called RAPT score to check that you'll be OK.